A fudgy, sweetly spiced dessert

 Melt the butter in another large, sturdy pan, add the carrot mixture, stir and fry over a moderate heat until the carrots lose their wet, milky appearance—about 15 mins.

 Soak the raisins in enough warm water to cover and leave to one side for 10 mins.
 While the carrots are cooking, shred the skinned nuts and bake at 170C for about 10 mins, until lightly coloured.
-Leave on one side.
+Leave to one side.

 Add the sugar to the carrots and cook, stirring, for another 10-15 mins, until the halwa becomes fudge-like and darker in colour.
 Stir in the drained raisins and shredded nuts and serve piping hot.